 Tightly-packed, low-rise buildings form dusty runways that coral scurrying people from salon to Tabac, life partially hidden from view by a blanket of thick, bubbling wood-smoke pouring from every architectural orifice.

 D4 / 70-200 f2.8 / Kashgar

-As dusk falls over this archaic western outpost, a thriving night market erupts in a raucous entanglement of fat, dust, and sweat pitched against such an inescapable medley of localized tongue that it’s enough to make one wished they had studied the local dialect a little harder, if not at all.
+As dusk falls over this archaic western outpost, a thriving night market erupts in a raucous entanglement of fat, dust, and sweat.
+The scene is pitched against such an inescapable medley of localized tongue that it’s enough to make one wished they’d studied the local dialect a little harder.

 Trans-China National Highway

 A sudden rush of noise from behind, the revving of an over-worked engine and a motorbike passes us at over ninety, stampeding the melting tarmac as if behind schedule.
 My Nikon leaps out the window with me closely behind, we’re hanging a full half-body out in mid-air with only the noise of roaring wind for company.
 Fighting against the ravaging onslaught I heave the heavy black camera up to eye level, it’s already focusing before I compose, eager to capture the majestic scene ahead.

 A young girl sits on the side of a remote single track road passing through the Pamir’s, right at the border with Afghanistan.
 Hand washing a red dress, she works the material over, her best friend watching with hungry eyes.
 They converse together in sign-language, broken mandarin and the occasional woof.